drovani/rovaninet-gridsome/posts/2017/2017-03-28-Azure-Command-Queue.md

 ![CQRS - Basic patterns](/images/cqrs-diagram.jpg)

 I am limiting the scope of this step of the project to just creating a Message Queue in Azure, writing a command to it, and triggering an appropriate `Command Handler`.
-As soon as I started working on the problem, though, I was sidetracked with an important and timely concern &mdash; how do I safely store connection information to a remote server?
+As soon as I started working on the problem, though, I was sidetracked with an important and timely concern — how do I safely store connection information to a remote server?
 Considering that I work on this project on at least three different machines, I need a highly portable and secure way to store the connection information to my instance of Azure without exposing that connection information to anyone who may look at the code on [GitHub](https://github.com/drovani/Vigil).
 Now, instead of having three steps to this stage, I have four; maybe more.

 ## Storing Connection Information